dune-project/dune-functions/doc/doxygen/mainpage.md

+# Dune-Functions
 <!--
 SPDX-FileCopyrightText: Copyright © DUNE Project contributors, see file AUTHORS.md
 SPDX-License-Identifier: LicenseRef-GPL-2.0-only-with-DUNE-exception OR LGPL-3.0-or-later
 -->

 <!-- vi: set ft=mkd ts=8 sw=2 et sts=2: -->
-# The Dune-Function module

-## Scope of the module
+## Overview

-The dune-functions module provides an abstraction layer for global finite element functions.
+The [dune-functions][] module provides an abstraction layer for global finite element functions.
 Its two main concepts are functions implemented as callable objects, and bases of finite element spaces.

 ### Functions

-dune-functions provides an interface to "functions" in the mathematical sense, in particular to finite element functions defined on a grid, but going far beyond that.
+Dune-functions provides an interface to "functions" in the mathematical sense, in particular to finite element functions defined on a grid, but going far beyond that.

 The interface revolves around the concept of a "callable".
-It encompasses any type of C++ object that can be evaluated with `operator()`, like free functions, function objects, and even C++11 lambdas.
+This encompasses any type of C++ object that can be evaluated with `operator()`, like free functions, function objects, and lambdas.
 Dynamic polymorphism is realized using type erasure and the `std::function` class, which does not sacrifice efficiency in purely static code.

-dune-functions extends the "callable" concept into several directions.
+Dune-functions extends the "callable" concept into several directions.
 First, it allows for differentiable functions.
 Such functions can hand out their derivative as new function objects.
 Second, for functions defined piecewisely on a finite element grid, the concept of local function is introduced.
 Local